vichubenzene/Miku.N-Discord-bot-/README.md

 `⚠️ Miku.N Premium, Premium Gold, Patreon are not available (watch out for impersonators) ⚠️`

-` Private Code - to avoid impersonators `
+> removed from open source to avoid cheap knock off's and impersonating bots

 <br><hr>
 <strong><h4>`📢 Tasks`<sub> (08-Nov-2022)</sub></h4>&nbsp; &nbsp; `1.
 Need to find an alternative Host   (Heroku will stop its free service from 28th Nov 2022) `<br>&nbsp; &nbsp; `2.
 Upgrading from python 3.8.10 to >=3.10   (lxml version error)`<br>&nbsp; &nbsp; `3.
 Image source needs to be uploaded to cloud   (found a free cloud)`</strong><br>